UofT-UTSC-CS-sandbox/final-term-project-4416/doc/sprint0/product.md

 See personas.pdf for specific personas.

+### Market Sizing Analysis
+The note-taking application market is substantial and growing.
+With the increasing shift towards digital solutions in education and professional settings, the potential market includes millions of students, researchers, and professionals globally.
+Initially, we will target university students and researchers in North America, expanding to educational institutions and corporate clients in subsequent phases.

 ### Why choose Notewiz?
 Certain types of information are best presented in certain formats.
 For example, code is best presented in a code block, research data in a chart, the meaning of a new word on a flashcard.
 As well, different people prefer taking notes in varying styles and formats that suit them the best.
 Notewiz supports the diverse note-taking styles and demands of our users, offering unique note formats that are lacking from other digital note-taking platforms.
 These include, but are not limited to, the traditional point-form blank document, flashcards, mind maps, and charts.